 Notifiable occupations scheme

-Home Office guidelines for the Police Service specifically list “persons who provide education at any school or further education institution” as requiring notification regarding any misdemeanours to the appropriate governing body (in this case IfL), and, in certain circumstances, the employer.
+Home Office guidelines for the Police Service specify “persons who provide education at any school or further education institution” who commit any misdemeanours should be reported to the appropriate governing body (in this case IfL), and, in some circumstances, their employer.
 Imparting such information outweighs the normal rules of confidentiality usually given to the individual in such a position.

 If you are arrested, you must inform the police that you hold a notifiable occupation as soon as possible.